misssobhwani/Food-Delivery/README.md

+🍔 Food Delivery App

 🚀 Responsive Login & Home Page App | Built with React & Next.js

-Overview:-
+**Overview**:-
 This project is a fully responsive, production-ready React/Next.js application developed by extracting design assets from a Figma template.
 It features pixel-perfect Login and Home pages based on the provided design.

-Features:-
+🚀 Features
-Implemented fully responsive Login and Home pages based on design specs
+Fully responsive Login and Home pages

-If you are a new user and don’t have credentials, you can navigate to the Sign Up page

-Sign Up page allows creating an account with password validation requiring a minimum of 8 characters

-User credentials are stored in localStorage due to absence of a backend database

-Only valid credentials saved in localStorage allow successful login

-Upon successful login, the app navigates you automatically to the Home page

-Smooth client-side routing and state management using Next.js navigation.
+Extracted and applied design assets: icons, fonts, colors, layout 🎨

-Icons are custom SVGs — no external icon libraries used
+Icons are **custom SVGs** — no external icon libraries used

-Tech Stack
-React — Frontend UI library
+Email and password form **validation** on login/signup pages (min.
+8 chars password) 🔐

+Users can sign up if they don’t have credentials

+Credentials are stored in **Local Storage** (for demo purposes)

+Only valid credentials can log in

+Successful login redirects to the Home page

-Next.js — React framework with server/client routing
+Seamless navigation using Next.js client routing

+🛠️ Tech Stack
+Framework: Next.js

-Tailwind CSS & Styled component  — Utility-first styling for responsive design
+Styling: Tailwind CSS && Styled components

-Jest — Unit testing framework for code quality

-localStorage — Browser storage for user credentials (temporary, no backend)

-Vercel / Netlify — Hosting and deployment platform

-Webpack — Module bundler for optimized production build

-ESLint — Linter for code quality and consistency
+Language: TypeScript

+State & Routing: React hooks + Next.js Router

+Bundler: Webpack (managed by Next.js internally)

 Run Command:-
 npm run dev